YashMangal0/Flight-Status/README.md

+Here's a formatted version of your README for GitHub:

 Flight Status Tracker Application
 Overview
 The Flight Status Tracker is a web application that allows users to view and subscribe to updates on flight statuses.
 The application consists of a backend service that handles flight data and notifications and a frontend interface for users to interact with.